m0ru/bak/00_frontmatter.md

 ---

 <!--
-no pandoc/markdown option for list of listings, so it's inlined here see https://github.com/jgm/pandoc/issues/1728 for more details -->
+no pandoc/markdown option for list of listings, so it is inlined here see https://github.com/jgm/pandoc/issues/1728 for more details -->